Mitsubishi Offers First Performance Vehicle in 15 Years for 2024

 Masuoka mentions three motors for all-wheel drive.
 One motor is in the front with two in the back.
 He estimates just under 400 hp and higher torque figures than that.
 Air suspension and torque vectoring, similar to the EVO, are also part of the performance package.

-For years enthusiasts, and even Mitsubishi shareholders, have waited for the Lancer EVO to make a comeback.
-But the automaker’s overall health dictated trying to climb its way out of a deep rut.
-Rumors of the company shutting down were echoed by various pundits.
+For years, enthusiasts — and Mitsubishi shareholders — have waited for the Lancer EVO to make a comeback.
+But the automaker’s overall health dictated trying to climb out of a deep rut.
+Various pundits echoed rumors of the company shuttering.

-Why is Mitsubishi doing a performance of Outlander now?
+Why is Mitsubishi doing a performance version of Outlander now?

-But the Mitsubishi Outlander seems to have infused the company with a lot more energy.
-The revised 2016 SUV started the rise in sales, but the all-new fourth-generation 2021 Outlander began the rise in sales.
-Part of that is because it is, and always has been a seven-seat SUV.
+However, the Mitsubishi Outlander seems to have infused the company with much more energy.
+The revised 2016 SUV started the rise in sales, but the all-new fourth-generation 2021 Outlander provided a further boost.
+Part of that is because it has always been a seven-seat SUV.

-Both the styling and interior upgrades got much attention, from both buyers and the motoring press.
-Last year sales reached 41,000.
-That’s nowhere near what the Toyota Highlander sells, which is well over 200,000 for years, it pushed sales enough for Mitsubishi to call it a success.
+The Outlander’s styling and interior upgrades got much attention from buyers and the motoring press.
+Last year, Outlander sales reached 41,000.
+That’s nowhere near the Toyota Highlander’s annual numbers, which have been well over 200,000 for years, but the Outlander pushed sales enough for Mitsubishi to call the SUV a success.

 Related